Bad habits, work hours are correlated with poor sleep

 Pennsylvanians have a responsibility to be aware of the role fatigue plays in causing accidents and take steps to keep from endangering themselves or others.
 For instance, fatigued drivers can stop at a convenience store for an energy drink or pull over on a side street to rest for a few minutes before getting back on the road.

-While it's easy to sympathize with an overworked, sleep-deprived driver who causes a collision, the reality is that asleep-at-the-wheel accidents are always preventable.
+While it’s easy to sympathize with an overworked, sleep-deprived driver who causes a collision, the reality is that asleep-at-the-wheel accidents are always preventable.
 Getting behind the wheel while exhausted is irresponsible, and when fatigued drivers cause others to be injured or killed, they need to be held accountable.
+If you’ve been involved in a car accident, contact our experienced car accident lawyers today to see how we can help you.